 1. Ensure there's no possibility employees could face repercussions or any sort of discrimination based on the marketplace notice.
 If the APTC was not provided erroneously, and it's going to result in a shared responsibility penalty for the organization, the employee cannot face any sanctions as a result.
 Because of this, you'll want to be sure that whoever communicates with the employee about the marketplace notice is not in a supervisory role over the employee.

 2. Assuming you did offer affordable, minimum value coverage, it will help if you have concise information to provide the employee explaining what was offered and why it met the requirements.

 3. Advise your employees that data regarding coverage offers is transmitted to the IRS during the tax filing season, and remind them that they will have to reconcile their subsidy when they file their own return the following spring.
 If they're receiving a subsidy in the marketplace when they've got access to an affordable, minimum value offer of coverage from your organization, some or all of the subsidy amount will end up having to be repaid at that point.

 4. Make sure your employees know that even if they declined the plan you offer, they're still considered eligible for employer-sponsored coverage, despite the fact they may not be able to enroll until the next open enrollment period.

-It's easier to communicate health insurance options to your employees ahead of time, and avoid the hassle of marketplace notices.
+By determining what to know about marketplace notices, it's easier to communicate health insurance options to your employees ahead of time.
+Moreover, doing so can help you avoid a lot of hassle.
 Much of this information will be included in your notice to employees of marketplace coverage options.
 But ensuring your employees understand their options and the implications of their decisions — before they decline your coverage or enroll in a marketplace plan with an APTC — will make it less likely that you have to deal with unexpected marketplace notices.